Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Professional ServicesExplore Mayo Clinic’s many resources and see jobs available for medical professionals.
 Get updates.

 Nearly everyone experiences occasional tension headaches.
 But frequent tension headaches can interfere with your daily life.
 Aside from medication, do you wonder what you can do to stop the pain?
 The answer may be as simple as taking good care of yourself: 1.
 Eat healthy foods.
 2. Exercise regularly.
 3. Get enough sleep.
-4. Avoid excess caffeine.
+4. Cut back on caffeine.
 5. Reduce stress.
-6. Relax.
-7. Massage tense muscles.
-8. Take a break when you feel overwhelmed.
+6. Massage tense muscles.
+7. Take a break when you feel overwhelmed.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.